I assert that...

 - This is not a cult, joke, or scam, but the effort will cost you a tiny bit. ($6.00 per month in utility costs)

 - The amount of life extension you receive will depend on how much of your life remains (younger people will receive more; older people less).
 Provided you are currently healthy and will die of natural causes, acting upon this information will increase your remaining life by a Life Extension Factor greater than one but less than two.YADDL = YREM x LEF

 (Years Additional) = (Years Remaining) x (Life Extension Factor)

 where: 2.0 > LEF > 1.0

 - Acting upon this information will not only improve your life as well as the life of your family members, it will also improve my life as well as the life of my family members.

 - I'm already doing this and if you help me, your efforts will be added to mine.

 - If you convince your friends, relatives, and co-workers to act upon this information then we will all benefit.

 It is no secret that the personal computer you are sitting at right now is doing nothing 90% of the time.
 With typical clock speeds of 2.5 Gigahertz, your computer could be working on something else while you read an email or web page.
-Believe it or not, your computer could be working on something else during the time it waits between pressing buttons on your keyboard!Update: modern computers built after 2005 usually have multiple core processors.
+In fact, your computer could be working on something else during the time it waits between pressing buttons on your keyboardUpdate: modern computers built after 2005 usually have multiple core processors.
 For example, Intel's Core i7 chip, first introduced in 2008, has 4 CPUs (counted as 8 if hyper threading is enabled).

 Note: One Gigahertz is "one billion" cycles per second; that's the number "one" followed by "nine" zeroes